xeena26/ProjectTikk/README.md

 ## Features and Functionalities

 ### 1. User Authentication
 - **User Registration and Login**: Users can register and log in securely.
-User authentication is implemented using Flask and SQLite, ensuring that users' data is secure and persistent.
+User authentication is implemented using Flask and SQLite, no format requirement username or password was implemented.
-- **Session Management**: Users remain logged in across sessions, providing a seamless experience without the need to log in repeatedly.
+- **Session Management**: Users remain logged in across sessions.

 ### 2. Daily Dashboard
 - **Date Display**: The dashboard displays the current date prominently to help users stay oriented.